Anti Doping Policy

 2.1.3 the Anti-Doping Manager and/or his/her designee(s).

-2.2 If a Sample collected from a Cricketer does not have a Suitable Specific Gravity for Analysis (as defined in the IST), the DCO shall inform the Cricketer that he/she is required to provide a further Sample or Samples, until a Sample that has a Suitable Specific Gravity for Analysis is provided.
-(See IST Annex G).
-To facilitate this, the Cricketer should fully void his/her bladder when providing a Sample, and any further Sample should not be collected for at least one hour after the previous Sample was collected.
+2.2 If a Sample collected from a Cricketer does not have a Suitable Specific Gravity for Analysis (as defined in the ISTI), the DCO shall inform the Cricketer that he/she is required to provide a further Sample or Samples, until a Sample that has a Suitable Specific Gravity for Analysis is provided.
+(See ISTI Annex G).
+To facilitate this, the Cricketer should fully void his/her bladder when providing a Sample, and shall remain under continuous observation until he/she is ready to provide another Sample..
 In the meantime, the Cricketer should avoid unnecessary hydration (drinking liquids).

-3. Storage of Samples and documentation (IST Article 8.3)
+3. Storage of Samples and documentation (ISTI Article 8.3)

-3.1 Storage of Samples prior to dispatch from collection site (IST Article 8.3.1):
+3.1 Storage of Samples prior to dispatch from collection site (ISTI Article 8.3.1):

 3.1.1 The Lead DCO is responsible for ensuring that all Samples are stored in a manner that protects their identity, integrity and security whilst at the collection site.

 3.1.2 The Lead DCO shall keep the Samples secured and under his/her control until they are passed to a third party (e.g. the laboratory, or a courier to take them to the laboratory).
 Samples must not be left unattended unless they are locked away in a refrigerator or cupboard, for example.
 In the absence of a secure area where the Samples may be left, the Lead DCO shall keep the Samples under his/her control.
-Access to Samples shall be restricted at all times to authorised personnel.
+Access to Samples shall be restricted at all times to authorised personnel and a detailed record of where the Samples are stored and who has custody of them and/or is permitted access to the Samples shall be kept at the Lead DCO..

 3.2.1 The Lead DCO is responsible for ensuring that the documentation for each Sample is securely handled after completion.